A lover of animals, beautiful landscapes, travels, graphics, drawing, and of course, photography.

 Alicja Zmysłowska: People want photos of their pets first and foremost.
 However, even if the client only wants photos of their dog, I always recommend some shots of them being together, as those kinds of photos are important.

 Alicja Zmysłowska: I’ve always had contact with animals, mainly with dogs.
 Ever since I was a child, I was passionate about them.
 Before I had my own, I went to walk dogs for animal shelters.
 That’s where my connection and experience with them came from.
-That’s also why I can work with any pets, not just with the perfectly trained ones.
-My Kiara is over 15 years old now, Ciri, my Border Collie, is now 5 and a half.
+That’s also why I can work with any pet, not just with perfectly trained ones.
+My Kiara is over 15 years old now, and Ciri, my Border Collie, is now five and a half.
 I learned a lot thanks to them.

-nPhoto: I get the impression that you’re a very delicate, tender person - then, I see your photos and I think about you being in some kind of wilderness, with animals.
-You deal with equipment in extreme conditions, sleep in a tent - I find it hard to imagine you in such a setting.
+nPhoto: I get the impression that you’re a very delicate, tender person - then, I see your photos, and I think about you being in some kind of wilderness, with animals.
+You deal with equipment in extreme conditions and sleep in a tent - I find it hard to imagine you in such a setting.
 Can you tell us a little about that?

-Alicja Zmysłowska: Generally, I’m not a huge fan of tiring oneself, walking several dozen kilometres, or sleeping under difficult conditions, yet it brought me a lot of joy.
-It was its own kind of sacrifice, which allowed me to create photos that I had in mind.
+Alicja Zmysłowska: Generally, I’m not a huge fan of tiring oneself, walking several dozen kilometers, or sleeping under difficult conditions, yet it brought me a lot of joy.
+It was its own kind of sacrifice, which allowed me to create photos I had in mind.
 It’s an incredible adventure that I don’t regret at all.
 I would do it again, without a doubt, but it’s not like it wasn’t difficult for me either.
-There were some difficult nights in a damp tent, with even damper clothes, there was wet equipment and there were lenses obscured with water condensation.
-Worst of all, there were sore legs after having walked 28km within a day…
+There were some difficult nights in a damp tent, with even damper clothes, there was wet equipment, and there were lenses obscured with water condensation.
+Worst of all, there were sore legs after walking 28km within a day…

 Alicja Zmysłowska: A pet photographer must have great empathy and sensitivity towards the aforementioned pets.

-nPhoto: Sometimes, you make photos that simply can’t stay in digital, they need to be printed.
-You know this, because you sell your own prints.
+nPhoto: Sometimes, you make photos that simply can’t stay digital.
+They need to be printed.
+You know this because you sell your own prints.
 Do you get a lot of orders for those?

 nPhoto: What do the walls in your home look like?

-Alicja Zmysłowska: Honestly, I’ve never had any situations that I’d call dangerous, or ones where I would be in danger because of the animal I was taking photos of.
+Alicja Zmysłowska: Honestly, I’ve never had any situations that I’d call dangerous or ones where I would be in danger because of the animal I was taking photos of.
 I think I was most afraid of horses - because of their sheer stature and that I didn’t understand them as well as dogs.
-Besides that, nothing happened to me during a photo session.
-Unless we’re including a fall in the parking lot, after hours of running under a waterfall with the dogs.
+Besides that, nothing happened to me during the photo session.
+Unless we’re including a fall in the parking lot after hours of running under a waterfall with the dogs.
 I tripped over my shoelaces.

 nPhoto: In Poland, photographing animals isn’t as popular as in other places abroad.
 Is it a sustainable source of income?